2022 FIFA World Cup final: Extra time

+Penalty shoot-out

-This was the third time the World Cup final would be decided on penalties.
-Mbappé and Messi successfully converted the first two attempts in the penalty shootout, but Kingsley Coman's attempt was saved by Argentina goalkeeper Martínez down low to his right.
-Paulo Dybala sent a shot into the net up the middle to give Argentina a 2–1 lead.
-Aurélien Tchouaméni then sent his shot wide of the goal to the left and Leandro Paredes scored to put France on the brink of defeat at 3–1.
-Kolo Muani kept France alive by scoring his chance, setting up a chance for Montiel to make up for his late handball by clinching the championship for Argentina.
-Montiel scored low to the left, giving Argentina their third World Cup trophy and first since 1986.
+For the third time in history, the World Cup final would be decided on penalties.
+With Italy participating in the 1994 and 2006 finals, this would be the first final not featuring them to go to penalties (they failed to qualify for the tournament to begin with after suffering a shock defeat to North Macedonia.
+Mbappé and Messi successfully converted the first two attempts to begin the penalty shootout at 1–1.
+Argentina goalkeeper Martínez would continue to use the psychological tactics and means of gamesmanship that he utilised during the penalty shoot-outs in the quarter-final against the Netherlands.
+After delaying Kingsley Coman's attempt by arguing with the referee, Martínez then saved Coman's shot, which was down low to Martínez's right.
+Dybala sent a shot into the net up the middle to give Argentina a 2–1 lead.

+Before Aurélien Tchouaméni's shot, Martínez picked up the ball and then threw it to the edge of the box.
+Tchouaméni then sent his shot wide of the goal to the left.
+Leandro Paredes then scored to put France on the brink of defeat at 3–1.
+Kolo Muani kept France alive by scoring his chance and reducing France's deficit to 3–2; Martínez attempted to use his psychological tactics on Kolo Muani but was instead shown a yellow card.
+Montiel was then given a chance to make up for his late handball by clinching the championship for Argentina.
+Montiel scored low to the left, securing the 4–2 penalty shoot-out victory for Argentina and giving them their third World Cup trophy and first since 1986.